DanielMoran98/PHP-Project/README.md

 -Database connection

--SStore product tables are populated from the database
+-Store product tables are populated from the database